JimJamJamie/BinaryAdder/README.md

 # BinaryAdder
-Python code representation of a simple 2-bit binary adder circuit.
+Python code representation of a 2-bit binary adder circuit.